 In 1923, the State of Germany went through a major hyperinflation, causing a considerable amount of internal political instability, losing important territories in the hands of foreign troops, and ultimately leading to the miserable state of the general public.
 In Germany, the memories of 1923 disaster are still somewhat fresh.
 But, it wasn’t the first time the region has experienced a large scale economic catastrophe.

-In the 17th century, sometime between 1621 to 1623, under the weakened banner of the Holy Roman Empire, Germany witnessed one of the oldest currency crises in the Europe.
+In the 17th century, sometime between 1621 to 1623, under the weakened banner of the mighty Roman Empire, Germany witnessed one of the oldest currency crises in the Europe.
 The crisis was caused due circulation of debased foreign coins in the region.
-The name is of course of German origin and refers to the use of tipping scales to properly identify not yet debased coins.
+The name is of course of German origin and refers to the tipping scales which are used to recognize genuine currency.
 One interesting fact about Kipper und Wipper is that only metal coins was debased not the paper money.

 25. Tulip Mania

 Tulips have a significant relevance in the Dutch history.
 It was introduced in the country around 1594, which eventually lead to massive tulip market in Northwestern Europe and the famous Tulip Mania Bubble in 1637.
 It was an important period in Dutch history during which the increasing popularity of Tulip bulbs resulted in hike in their demands causing an exceptional price rise and then went down drastically.
 The impact of the Tulip Mania bubble was so huge that today the term ‘bubble’ is used to refer any economic situation when asset prices deviate from the company’s valuations.

 Image source: wikimedia

 After the death of Louis XIV in 1715, the French monarch was nearly bankrupted due to a series of deadly wars.
 Things didn’t change later either.
 In 1716, after gaining the support of the Monarch, John Law established the Banque Royale in France.
 It was the first ever central bank in France.